 \subsection{AI Workload Incidents in the Wild}

-While prior studies have extensively investigated incidents in cloud services~\cite{RCACopilot, dogga2023autoarts, ahmed2023recommending, zhang2024automated, jin2023assess, ghosh2022fight}, AI workload incidents present substantially more complex challenges.
-To establish this complexity, we collect and analyze $\sim$1,300 real-world incident data from three production GPU clusters serving customer AI workloads at Microsoft spanning a one-year period (2023-04 to 2024-03).
-The incidents are either reported by customers or detected by the cloud provider's monitoring systems, and contain incident symptoms (error messages, logs, etc.), root causes, discussion histories of OCEs, and resolution steps.
+While prior studies have extensively investigated incidents in traditional cloud workloads~\cite{RCACopilot, dogga2023autoarts, ahmed2023recommending, zhang2024automated, jin2023assess, ghosh2022fight}, AI workload incidents present substantially more complex challenges.
+To establish this complexity, we collect and analyze $\sim$1,300 real-world incident data from production GPU clusters serving users' AI workloads at Microsoft Azure spanning a one-year period (2023-04 to 2024-03).
+The incidents are either reported by users or detected by the cloud provider's monitoring systems, and contain error symptoms (error messages, logs, etc.), root causes, postmortem discussions of OCEs, and resolution steps.
 More details about data collection and screening are provided in \cref{sec:data_collection}.